rcarvello/mysqlreflection/README.md

 - Useful methods to obtain table DDL and the last executed SQL statement
 - Error handling of SQL statements
 - Camel/Pascal case naming convention for Attributes/Class used for mapping Fields/Table
+- Escaping of Strings and casting of Integers into SQL sintax for preventing SQL injection
+- Management of the Date type according to a custom localization
 - Useful PHPDOC information about table, fields and the usage of class, attributes and methods

 Developers can quickly use these generated classes on their application.